 As a key pillar of international protection for IPRs, the TRIPS Agreement adopts a market-based approach to transfer of technology.
-That is, it depends on market mechanisms like licensing and foreign direct investment (FDI), on the presumption that such mechanisms would allow embedded technologies to be transferred automatically.
+That is, it depends on market mechanisms like licensing and foreign direct investment (FDI), on the presumption that such mechanisms would allow embedded technologies to be transferred automatically62.

 While attempting to ensure minimum standards of protection of the interests of IP right holders, the preamble of the TRIPS Agreement recognizes "... the underlying public policy objectives of national systems for the protection of intellectual property, including developmental and technological objectives".
 TRIPS Art.
-7 states that the transfer and dissemination of technology is a fundamental objective of the global IPR system, such that IPR protection and enforcement "should contribute to the promotion of technological innovation and to the transfer and dissemination of technological knowledge and in a manner conducive to social and economic welfare, and to a balance of rights and obligations."
+7 states that the transfer and dissemination of technology is a fundamental objective of the global IPR system, such that IPR protection and enforcement "should contribute to the promotion of technological innovation and to the transfer and dissemination of technology, to the mutual advantage of producers and users of technological knowledge and in a manner conducive to social and economic welfare, and to a balance of rights and obligations."